inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 Dependencies installed successfully.
 ```

-The command will similar to the ``containers`` command do the following:
+Similar to the ``containers`` command, the command does the following:

 - Install Python dependencies (according the ``Pipfile.lock``)
 - Install JavaScript dependencies